Kardinia-Church/ATEM-CCU-2-BT/README.md

 - Serial configuration
 - Tallying

+This is now running on our wireless camera rig with great success!

 ## What's not working?
 At the moment the following is not working or not finished:
 - A direct ATEM connection